 Deep Geologic Repositories

-DGRs are excavated underground – usually at a depth of several hundred metres or more – in a stable rock formation, and are carefully regulated to ensure that the radioactive waste at the facility will be safely contained and isolated for thousands of years.
+A deep geological repository (DGR) is a facility constructed underground – usually at a depth of several hundred metres or more below the surface – in a stable rock formation to contain and isolate radioactive waste from the public and the environment for thousands of years.

-Canada has two proposed long-term radioactive waste management initiatives underway that may result in a deep geological repository.
+Canada has two proposed long-term radioactive waste management initiatives under way that may result in the construction of a deep geological repository.

-The second, the Nuclear Waste Management Organization's Adaptive Phased Management approach (NWMO APM), focuses on the long-term management of Canada's used nuclear fuel.
+The second, the Nuclear Waste Management Organization's (NWMO) Adaptive Phased Management approach , focuses on the long-term management of Canada's used nuclear fuel.
+The NWMO is currently conducting site selection for this DGR.

 - Date modified: